jeffmcwhirter/rdx/README.md

 # Radiometrics RAMADDA

 This holds the RAMADDA plugin for Radiometrics.

+# Building
-This plugin relies on the RAMADDA source tree to be installed as a sibling of this  directory.
+Building the  plugin relies on the RAMADDA source tree to be installed as a sibling of this  directory.
 Get the RAMADDA source with:
 <pre>
 git clone https://github.com/geodesystems/ramadda.git
 </pre>

-# Building
-The plugin can be found in the <a href="lib">lib directory</a>.
 To build the plugin you need to have Java Ant installed (as well as Java JDK8+).
 Just run ant from the top-level directory.
 <pre>
 ant